afistoli/46120-PiWE/week00_prep/README.md

 # SPP Week 0: Pre-course preparation

 SPP is a student-driven course, so most of your time learning is outside the classroom.
 This includes preparation, which is essential.
-Take assigned preparation seriously so you aren’t lost during lecture.
+Take assigned preparation seriously so you aren't lost during lecture.

 The final Python exercises are designed to give you a foundation in the basics of Python.
 We assign this as preparation instead of teaching it explicitly because (1) many students often already know